rifkydarmawan62/semua_program/README.md

+## Python
-# Python
+Python Programming Language
 Bahasa pemrograman Python

+## Author
-Author : Muhammad Rifky Darmawan
+Muhammad Rifky Darmawan

 ## Disclaimer and Information :
 Program created only for KNOWLEDGE and EDUCATION not for HACKING or any ILLEGAL ACTIVITIES!